Mesothelioma Lawsuit Explained

-The main reason that most people file an asbestos or mesothelioma lawsuit is to seek monetary damages.
-Getting justice and an acknowledgement from the person or company that made you sick is important, but the financial costs are major.
-Winning compensation means money doesn’t have to be a worry and you can focus on treatment.
+The main reason to file an asbestos or mesothelioma lawsuit is to seek monetary damages.
+Getting justice and an acknowledgement from the person or company that made you sick is important.
+But the financial costs of this disease are big.
+Winning compensation means money doesn’t have to be a worry and that you can focus on treatment.

-If you are seeking compensation for an asbestos illness you can seek money to cover your medical bills for treatment, any future medical bills you expect, and for any other costs of ongoing care, including therapy and hospice care.
+If you are seeking compensation for an asbestos illness, you can request money to cover your medical bills for treatment, any future medical bills you expect, and for any other costs of ongoing care, including therapy and hospice care.
 You can also claim compensation for emotional suffering, physical pain and suffering, and other less tangible costs of sickness.

 Examples of Successful Mesothelioma Lawsuits

 A retired civilian worker in the U.S. Navy developed mesothelioma and died after working in the Norfolk Naval Shipyard.
-He worked on equipment repair and maintenance, handling gaskets and valves that contained asbestos.
-His lawyers successfully showed that when he died a year after being diagnosed with mesothelioma at the age of 73 it was because of that workplace exposure.
+He handled gaskets and valves that contained asbestos while working in maintenance and repair.
+His lawyers successfully showed that when he died a year after being diagnosed with mesothelioma at the age of 73, it was because of that workplace exposure.

-The jury in this wrongful death lawsuit awarded $17 million to the family of the deceased worker.
+The jury in this lawsuit awarded $17 million to the family of the deceased worker.
 The settlement included $9 million in compensation and $8 million in punitive damages.
 The responsibility for paying the settlement was split between the U.S. Navy and two manufacturing companies that supplied asbestos-containing materials.

-In Charleston, South Carolina, multiple plaintiffs are currently making a case against the Charleston Naval Shipyard, which ceased operations 20 years ago.
+In Charleston, South Carolina, multiple plaintiffs are currently suing the Charleston Naval Shipyard, which closed 20 years ago.
 Investigators found that the neighborhood near the shipyard had higher rates of mesothelioma than the nationwide average.
-About 29 people per year have died in the area because of asbestos exposure.
+About 29 people per year have died in the area from asbestos exposure.